MISTLab/DOVESEI/README.md

 Important parameters (append `--ros-args -p <parameter_name>:=<parameter_value>`):
 * `model_calib_cte`: gain applied to the output of the softmax to calibrate the model (same value used for all prompts)
 * `blur_kernel_size`: size of a square kernel used to smooth the pattern left by the ViT patches
-* `safety_threshold`: threshold used on the fused logits to generate the places for landing mask (before the distance gradient)

 Launch the node that will publish the twist messages: